-The animal tissue is composed of small units called the animal cells, where each cell contains many components, The animal cells are various sizes and have irregular shapes, and most of the cell size range between 1 and 100 micrometers.
+The animal tissue is composed of small units called animal cells, where each cell contains many components, The animal cells are of various sizes and have irregular shapes, and most of the cell size range between 1 and 100 micrometers.

-The plasma (cell) membrane
+Plasma (cell) membrane

 The plasma membrane is the outer membrane of the animal cell, It controls the substances that enter or leave the cell, and the cell membrane is made up of phospholipids which has polar (hydrophillic) heads and non-polar (hydrophobic) tails.

 All the cell components are suspended in the cytoplasm which is a fluid that fills the cell, The cytoplasm maintains the pressure of the cell, and it ensures the cell doesn’t shrink or burst and all the biological operations of the cell occur in the cytoplasm.

 The nucleus organizes the biological processes in the cell and it is responsible for cell division, The nucleus is surrounded by a porous membrane known as the nuclear membrane, The nucleus controls the activity of the cell and is known as the control center.